Meet the commentators

 Aaron Jackson

-Dr Aaron Jackson joins the team in 2023.
+Dr Aaron Jackson joined the team in 2023.

 Aaron is better known in rowing circles as “The Northern One” in the popular Broken Oars Podcast.
 The podcast launched in 2020 by Aaron and his partner-in-pod, Dr Lewin Hynes, discusses many of the thorny topics of interest to the rowing community.